SouravKumarSingh0/Portfolio_R/README.md

 To run this portfolio locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/SouravKumarSingh0/Portfolio_R`
-2. Navigate to the project directory: `cd Portfolio_R`
+2. Navigate to the project directory: `cd portfolio-r`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`